 Q: How does this device measure my biometrics?

 A: Rest monitoring devices use a variety of methods to track your biometrics.
-Some wearable units, such as smart watches, use LEDs built into the underside of the watch to reflect light on the skin in order to detect changes in blood flow.
+Some wearable units, such as smartwatches, use LEDs built into the underside of the watch to reflect light on the skin in order to detect changes in blood flow.
 Some use something called actigraphy–or recording movement through a device to detect your current amount of motion.
 Others use an array of sensors placed underneath the mattress to detect levels of movement.

 Q: What do I do if the software stops working?

 A: Contact the manufacturer immediately.
-The will either help you with troubleshooting the problem, rebooting your product or will send you a replacement product.
+They will either help you with troubleshooting the problem, rebooting your product or will send you a replacement product.
 Some products glitch or crash; the particular defects you may experience are usually unique to the individual model of rest monitor you purchase.